-1.1.1 NEW in v1.2: Installing the TorusMapper code
+1.1.5 Installing the TorusMapper code

 Since v1.2, galpy contains a basic interface to the TorusMapper code of Binney & McMillan (2016).
 This interface uses a stripped-down version of the TorusMapper code, that is not bundled with the galpy code, but kept in a fork of the original TorusMapper code.
 Installation of the TorusMapper interface is therefore only possible when installing from source after downloading or cloning the galpy code and using the python setup.py install method above.